newrelic/terraform-provider-newrelic/website/docs/r/dashboard.html.markdown

   * `editable` - (Optional) Determines who can edit the dashboard in an account.
 Valid values are `all`,  `editable_by_all`, `editable_by_owner`, or `read_only`.
 Defaults to `editable_by_all`.
   * `widget` - (Optional) A nested block that describes a visualization.
 Up to 300 `widget` blocks are allowed in a dashboard definition.
 See [Nested widget blocks](#nested-`widget`-blocks) below for details.
   * `filter` - (Optional) A nested block that describes a dashboard filter.
 Exactly one nested `filter` block is allowed.
 See [Nested filter block](#nested-`filter`-block) below for details.

+## Attribute Refence

+In addition to all arguments above, the following attributes are exported:

+  * `dashboard_url` - The URL for viewing the dashboard.

 ### Nested `widget` blocks